nilansa/blue_steer/README.md

 # Running Inference and Evaluations

-Refer to `experiments/README.md` for detailed instructions.
+Refer to `README.md` for instructions